EveOfMaly/reddit-sinatra-clone/notes.md

     Sub
     A Sub belongs to a User
-    A Sub has many Posts through PosTSubs
+    A Sub has many Posts through Postsubs
-      Has many Post Subs
+    A Sub has has many Postsubs

     Post
     A Post belongs to a User
-    A Post Has many Subs
+    A Post has many Postsubs
-    Has many Post Subs
+    Has many Subs through Postsubs